easyapi-web/easyapi-web.github.io/docs/guide/export2curl.md

 - Use long flags such as `--request`, `--header`, and `--data` instead of short flags
 - Append a response body example as a comment when one is available

-The Dashboard **Copy as cURL** action uses the saved formatting options.
-You can also configure whether it uses the endpoint as edited in the Dashboard or the original source endpoint.
+The API Explorer **Copy as cURL** action uses the saved formatting options.
+You can also configure whether it uses the endpoint as edited in the API Explorer or the original source endpoint.

 ## Pre-request scripts